benchristel/refactoring-workshop/FACILITATING.md

 - Slides: see the [slides](slides) folder of this repo.
 - Handout: [Summary of Smells and Refactorings](docs/smells/README.md).

+## About the Slides

+The presentation slides are written in Markdown using [Remark](https://remarkjs.com/#1).
+Some tips for using them:

+- To show presenter notes and slides on different monitors, press `[C]` in the presentation to clone the window, and then press `[P]` to switch to presenter mode in one of the windows.
+The clones will stay in sync as you click through the slides.

 ## Before the Workshop

 - Practice the presentation.
 If you like, you can read off